BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_11.md

 Enter the cage area in the bottom right corner.
 Here, a guy will be selling all of the Pokémon we previously worked with in the Blacksteam Meteor Factory.

-!shop("Seventh Street Pokémon", ["Vanillite", "Loudred", "Roggenrola", "Abra", "Lickitung", "Makuhita", "Jigglypuff", "Cyndaquil"], ["3 Purple Shards", "5 Blue Shards", "3 Red Shards", "8 Purple Shards", "7 Blue Shards", "3 Green Shards", "5 Green Shards", "9 Red Shards"], true)
+!shop("Seventh Street Pokémon", [["Vanillite", "3 Purple Shards", true], ["Loudred", "5 Blue Shards", true], ["Roggenrola", "3 Red Shards", true], ["Abra", "8 Purple Shards", true], ["Lickitung", "7 Blue Shards", true], ["Makuhita", "3 Green Shards", true], ["Jigglypuff", "5 Green Shards", true], ["Cyndaquil", "9 Red Shards", true]])

 There is a sidequest later with a fantastic reward that will involve returning specifically Vanillite, Loudred, Roggenrola, Lickitung, and Makuhita to their original owners.
 I recommend breeding these Pokémon if you want to use them long term, keeping the originals in your PC.